jonmajorc/jonmajorc.me/src/content/conference-tips-react-rally-2018/index.md

 </div>
 <br/>

-It worked too — Andrew Del Prete contacted me!
+It worked too — Andrew Del Prete <a href="https://twitter.com/AndrewDelPrete" class="box-shadow-twitter">(@AndrewDelPrete)</a> contacted me!
 His coworkers were in agreement with letting an outsider in, so I roomed with many other awesome developers in a phenomenal looking Airbnb for the conference.
 He and his coworkers were daily my conference buddies, and we were able to meet a lot of people with the help of each other.
 Having one or more conference buddy can help you meet many people fast, and it could help make meeting others less